Celebrating 50 Years! -A Conversation with Mary Jo Williams, AnswerLine’s First Operator

 3. Keep produce covered or in the refrigerator.
 If produce must sit on the counter, be sure that it is fully contained and covered.

 4. Check onions and potatoes regularly.
-A rotting potato or onion is a great foods source that may be stored in a cabinet or closet.
+A rotting potato or onion stored in a cabinet or closet is a great food source.

 5. Remove odors immediately.
 If something smells, chances are it will attracts fruit flies, too.
 Clean drains, garbage cans, pet bedding, litter boxes and similar things.